Skip to main content

 Please note that if you are an online filer, HMRC will send a generic notification if you don’t report any student loan deductions for a specific employee when a deduction is expected in your payroll submission.
 The generic notification is a prompt for you to check and make the correct deductions for future pay periods.
 The prompt will be delivered to your inbox.
 Check your inbox regularly to ensure you can act on any prompts or sign up for email alerts.

-You can find the detailed employers student loan guidance on GOV.UK.
+You can find the detailed employers student loan guidance on GOV.UK including what happens if you use the wrong plan type.
 If you have any questions, you should contact HMRC’s employer helpline.

 If your employee has any questions about student loan or postgraduate loan repayments, you can direct them to our student loan repayments guidance.
 HMRC have also produced this basic guide.